virtualabishek/30Days-Free-Python-Session/day8/REEADME.md

 ## 1. Check if a Number Falls Within a Given Range

-Write a program that checks whether a number falls within the range of 0 to 100 (inclusive).
+Write a program that checks whether a number falls within the range of 40 to 60 (exclusive).

 1. Take an integer input from the user and store it in `number`.
-2. Check if the number is between 0 and 100 and print the result.
+2. Check if the number is between 40 and 60 and print the result.

 **Example**